-- The committee was impressed by the overall excellence of VLAG and realises that there is variation among groups with respect to size and history.
+- The new assessment criterion relevance to society was presented well and during the assessment demonstrated interesting differences in focus among the chair groups.
+Some chair groups performed true benchmarking with peer groups beyond the bibliometric benchmarking, which was quite helpful. - The committee was impressed by the overall excellence of VLAG and realises that there is variation among groups with respect to size and history.
 We feel that the VLAG research groups are in an optimal position to realise the creation of synergy across the food chain.
-Important is that there is excellent connection with industry and research institutes; this in not only important for societal relevance (which is major), but also contributes to the environment for the PhD candidates. - The last six years have harboured major changes in the management and structure of multiple groups, introducing both a risk and an opportunity for the groups and the community as a whole. - Succession planning needs to attract the best globally available, while new facilities and equipment will give a new incentive. - Many groups are faced with increased number of undergraduates.
-While this demonstrates the success of the university and the disciplines involved, it also raises the question how to balance research and teaching.
-This is an issue that would merit attention in the coming period. - We do feel that VLAG faculty may develop stronger involvement in international organizations and at international events. - Food companies are shifting their focus eastwards.
-WUR needs to adapt to this by building new relationships and be even more innovative to remain at the cutting edge. - The new assessment criterion relevance to society was presented well.
-During the assessment interesting differences in focus among the chair groups were demonstrated.
-Some chair groups performed true benchmarking with peer groups beyond the bibliometric benchmarking, which was quite helpful.
-Further improvement of benchmarking with international peer groups would be beneficial. - The VLAG seed money grant instrument is regarded to be an effective instrument to trigger research collaboration and support the submission of research proposals. - While the groups on average show very good performance, there is much synergy to be gained in an intensified interaction between research groups: - Sharing of capital-intensive equipment leads to new inter- and intra- groups/university relations. - The committee was pleased to see the first actual research results of this strategy with a link between research and sustainable applications. - Possible nuclei of collaboration are on: - o Nano/Microscale technologies - o Research into the transition towards more sustainable food proteins.
+Important is that there is eexcellent connection with industry and research institutes; this in not only important for societal relevance (which is major), but also contributes to the environment for the PhD students. - The seed money grant instrument is regarded to be an effective instrument to trigger research proposals and support the submission of research proposals. - The last six years have harboured major changes in the management and structure of multiple groups, introducing both a risk and an opportunity for the groups and the community as a whole.
+Succession planning needs to attract the best globally available, while new facilities and equipment will give a new incentive. - We do feel that VLAG faculty may develop stronger involvement in international organizations and at international events. - Groups are faced with increased number of undergraduates: how to balance research and teaching in the future needs to receive increased attention. - Increase of some results of benchmarking with international peer groups would be beneficial. - Many groups are faced with increased number of undergraduates.
+While this demonstrates the success of the university and the disciplines involved, to also raises the question of how to balance research and teaching.
+This is an issue that would merit attention in the coming period. - While the groups on average show very good performance, there is much synergy to be gained in an intensified interaction between research groups: - Sharing of capital-intensive equipment leads to new inter- and intra- groups/ university relations. - The committee was pleased to see the first actual research results of this strategy with a link between research and sustainable applications - Possible nuclei of collaboration are on: - Nano/Microscale technologies - o Research into the transition towards more sustainable proteins food. - o Interaction between food science and nutrition sciences.

-- Interaction between food science and nutrition science. - Understanding the relations between process conditions, food structure and (technical and nutritional) functions
+Understanding the relations between process conditions, food structure and (technical and nutritional) functions